danfuzz/samizdat/doc/library-guide/Generator.md

 function is provided as a convenient thing to bind to `collect` for types that don't have anything fancier to do.

+#### `unboundedCollect(generator, optFilterFunction?) <>  n/a ## Terminates the runtime.`

+Handy implementation of `collect` which simply dies with a message indicating that the given generator is unbounded (that is, has infinite elements).
+This function is provided as a convenient thing to bind to `collect` for appropriate types.

 <br><br>
 ### In-Language Definitions